KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 a = ["bears", "beets", "battlestar galactica"]
 ```

-In this article I will describe some approaches to how one might implement dynamic typing.
-I will begin with simple, inefficient implementation and then slowly work my way up, explaining
-the shortcomings along the way.
-In the end I will introduce the value-representation technique called NaN-boxing.
+This article isn't about wether dynamic typing is a good thing or not,
+its rather about how language runtime authors would go about implementing it in their own
+projects.

+First I will discuss a simple and naive approach to dynamic typing,
+show some code examples and also discuss its shortcomings.
+After that I will introduce you to the concept of NaN-boxing and explain how it solves a lot of
+the issues that are present in the first design.

-By the end of this article I hope that you will have gained at least a basic understanding of
+By the end of this article I hope that you have at least a basic understanding of what NaN-boxing
-how NaN-boxing works and what it tries to accomplish.
-If you want to see NaN-boxing in action, you may
-check out my toy programming language at [KCreate/charly-vm](https://github.com/KCreate/charly-vm)
+is and how it is implemented.

+## Background knowledge

+In order to really appreciate this article, I recommend you have at least some familiarity
+with the C programming language and how memory works.
+There will be lots of bitmasking, so if that scares you you might want to close this article now.

+## Naive approach to dynamic typing

 ## The naive approach